Kanotix: Usage

 Kanotix is designed for multiple-purpose usage so that it can be used in live mode on different types of media (DVD, hard disk, and USB flash drive) and includes an installation tool for installing Kanotix to the hard drive.
 The distribution ships with the latest kernel which is carefully patched with fixes and drivers for most modern hardware.
 Kanotix is an ideal tool for testing, data rescue, or for working and safe surfing and mailing on different machines e.g. in an Internet cafe.

 Live mode

 The Live mode allows it to work without any installation.
 As Kanotix comes with unionfs and aufs-support one can "install" additional packages by using APT (via connection to the Internet).

-For USB-users the so-called "persistent mode" allows to save data changes back to the USB storage device and the stored data and customized settings can used again on following boots.
+For USB-users the so-called "persistent mode" allows to save data changes back to the USB storage device and the stored data and customized settings can be used again on following boots.
 Using USB flash drive (when supported by BIOS), is of course much faster than booting from CD or DVD.